Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

     If you are using the SQL-based version, restarting Anki will generate the database file.
     Expect this to take a while.

-1. From here, you should be done!
-You can check that it works by playing some audio from Yomichan.
+1. Ensure that everything works.
+To do this, play some audio from Yomichan.
     You should notice two things:

     - The audio should be played almost immediately after clicking the play button.